marcusstockton/DjangoJobWebsite/JobWebsite/Readme.txt

 Create a string list of years for the User Edit form.
 Fix up the format the date is passed in for date of birth in User edit form

-The following is how to create related objects.
-This has been tested in python shell

 Create a way to add new JObs / Companies etc
 Change the Nav to show the user name once logged in